openhab/website/blog/2024-12-15-openhab-4-3-release.md

 To illustrate this change, consider the following examples:

 - You open the analyzer for a temperature sensor.
-  Previously, the graph started at some point and end at some point, but did probably not span the whole range.
+  Previously, the graph started at some point and ended at some point, but did probably not span the whole range.
-  Now, the graph starts at the begin of the selected range (if a persisted state before the beginning of the range is available) and ends at the end of the selected range (if a persisted state after the ending is available or the ending is close enough the current time).
+  Now, the graph starts at the begin of the selected range (if a persisted state before the beginning of the range is available) and ends at the end of the selected range (if a persisted state after the ending is available or the ending is close enough to the current time).

 - You have a bar chart displaying monthly solar production and power consumption.
   Previously, the chart ended at the last persisted value, which was the last day of the previous month.